Read below to find out if you qualify and submit an application by June 6.

-The City is launching a pilot program for summer 2025 to provide free portable air conditioners to low-income seniors living in multi-unit residential buildings (three or more storeys) with health-related cooling needs.
-This Mayoral priority received funding in Budget 2025, aligning with the broader climate change resilience efforts and complementing existing supports, such as the City’s Hardship Fund.
+This summer the City is piloting a program to provide free portable air conditioners to some low-income seniors with health-related needs for air conditioning.
+This initiative aligns with climate change resilience efforts and complements existing supports, such as the City’s Hardship Fund.

-Toronto is increasingly experiencing the effects of climate change, including more frequent, prolonged and extreme heat events.
-Excessive indoor temperatures are a significant concern for many, including residents in multi-unit residential buildings without air conditioning, with the potential for a significant impact on seniors and individuals with health conditions.
+Toronto continues to experience the effects of climate change, including more frequent, prolonged and extreme heat events.
+Excessive indoor temperatures are a significant concern for many, including senior residents in multi-unit residential buildings without air conditioning.

 To be considered for the pilot program, you must meet the following: